History of Geology Group

 Two meetings are generally held each year, together with a field weekend.
 Many meetings result in well-reviewed books produced as Special Publications by the Geological Society.

-An ambitious forward programme of meetings is planned for the next two years, including:
+An ambitious forward programme of meetings is planned for the next two years.

 The History of Geology Group (HOGG) was inaugurated in October 1994 to encourage interest in the lives and work of those scientists and philosophers who influenced both the study and the practice of geology.
 HOGG is open to anyone with an interest in the history of geology, and the events and personalities that have shaped the way in which it is studied and practiced today.

-HOGG is managed and run by a committee of its members and the current chair is Dick Moody.
+HOGG is managed and run by a committee of its members and the current chair is John Henry.
 HOGG is affiliated to the Geological Society of London and many of its meetings are held in the Society's apartments at Burlington House in London.

 The group is currently engaged on a project to interview older Fellows of the Geological Society, to capture their recollections in an audio archive.
 If you joined the Society before 1960, we would be delighted if you would take part.
 Find out more about the oral history project.

 The Group is building a list of online resources relevant to the History of Geology.